l2beat/native-rollups/src/l1_anchoring.md

 ArbOS handles the translation from [message types](./orbit_stack.md#l1-to-l2-messaging) to transaction types.
 For example, a `L1MessageType_L2FundedByL1` message generates two transactions, one with type `ArbitrumDepositTxType` for funding and a `ArbitrumUnsignedTxType` for the actual message.

 As opposed to other chains, retryable messages are implemented as a new transaction type instead of being implemented within smart contract logic.
-There's no higher-level API that is recommended to be used for messaging.

 ## Proposed design